rhondle/AquaEdit/README.md

 # AquaEdit

-This is a level editor I built with my friend Alastair in 1996 for a shareware Arkanoid clone called Aquanoid.
+This is a level editor I built with my friend Alastair in 1995 for a shareware Arkanoid/Breakout clone called Aquanoid.

 I enjoyed the game, but being a broke kid I didn't have any money to buy the registered version so we built an editor to create new levels and breathe new life into the game.